Monday, November 18, 2024

 On October 31, the U.S. Court of Appeals for the Sixth Circuit heard oral arguments in case MPC No. 185 Open Internet Rule.
 The case consolidates several legal challenges against the FCC's April 2024 Securing and Safeguarding the Open Internet Order.
 The Commission's order turned broadband Internet access services into a public utility and subjected broadband Internet service providers (ISPs) to rate regulation.

-By an August 1, 2024 order, a three-judge panel of the Sixth Circuit stayed the Commission's order pending resolution of legal merits of challenges to that order.
+By an August 1, 2024, order, a three-judge panel of the Sixth Circuit stayed the Commission's order pending resolution of legal merits of challenges to that order.
 The court's decision to stay the agency's order was discussed in an August 23 Perspectives from FSF Scholars by FSF President Randolph May, "The Sixth Circuit Stays the FCC's Latest Net Neutrality Flip-Flop."
 A different panel was designated to decide the legal merits.

 Oral arguments before the three-judge merits panel lasted approximately one hour.
 Judge Raymond M. Kethledge pressed legal counsel on the meaning of statutory terms – such as "information services" under Title I of the Communications and "telecommunications services" under Title II.
-Other judges expressed greater interest in the "major questions doctrine," pointedly asked the "major questions doctrine" is still operative following the Supreme Court’s decision in Loper-Bright v.
-Raimondo and whether reclassifying broadband Internet access services under Title II and subjecting it to public utility regulation and rate controls amounts to a matter of economic and political significance under the “major questions doctrine.”
+Other judges expressed greater interest in the "major questions doctrine."
+They pointedly asked if the "major questions doctrine" is still operative following the Supreme Court's decision in Loper-Bright v.
+Raimondo and whether reclassifying broadband Internet access services under Title II and subjecting it to public utility regulation and rate controls amounts to a matter of economic and political significance under the "major questions doctrine."

 The Free State Foundation's 2017 initial comments and reply comments in the FCC's Restoring Internet Freedom proceeding emphasized the statutory definitional case for why broadband Internet access services are Title I "information services."